deartc/DanceMusic/README.md

-I Created and called at least 4 stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.
+I created and called at least 4 stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.

-I included a separate section of my git hub to clarify I completed features from all 3 group Chose at least 1 item from each group on the Features List below and implemented them in my stored procedures or DDL script:
+I included a separate folders of my git hub to clarify I completed features from all 3 group I chose at least 1 item from each group on the Features List below and implemented them,